Frequently Asked Questions

 A. Our emphasis is to get people out to experience the resources of the St. Croix Riverway.
 With that goal in mind we often suggest the following activities:

-• Outfitters are listed on the web site for canoeing, boating, fishing and hunting.
+• Outfitters can assist you to canoe, boat, fish, or hunt in the Riverway.
 These private companies can help you have a successful visit or you can bring your own boat or canoe.
-Look at maps for where you can launch a boat or a canoe.
+Look at the Maps page for where you can launch a boat or a canoe.

 • Dalles of the St. Croix is one of the feature attractions along the river.
 It features hiking trails around the potholes and along the river as part of two state parks, Minnesota and Wisconsin Interstate.